SteveDimitriadis/Animal-Farms-Weather-Application/readme.txt

 //Notes on how to run this for yourself
-*make sure node.js and all packages are installed (fetch needs to be version 2.0.0) *register with openweathermap for an api key and create a .env file and place it in there (ex: API_KEY={`here`})
+*make sure node.js and all packages are installed (fetch needs to be version 2.0.0) *register with openweathermap for an api key and create a .env file and place it in there (ex: API_KEY={`here`}) *running nodemon app.js will run the server, open a browser to the localhost:portnumber you specified *nodemon will update and restart the server anytime you make a change